- Home

 6. Slow cooker chicken casserole

-Autumn seems to be the most popular time of year to bake – but if you’re spending all that extra time channelling your inner Paul Hollywood, you might not want to spend hours cooking dinner too.
+Autumn seems to be the most popular season to bake.
+But if you’re spending all that time channelling your inner Paul Hollywood, you might not fancy spending hours cooking dinner, too.

 This is why slow-cooker dinners are ideal for autumn: you can pop your ingredients in the pot and get on with making some delicious desserts.
 And, as a bonus, your whole house will be flooded with mouthwatering aromas.

-For something super creamy and indulgent, why not try making this crock-pot chicken casserole and dumplings recipe from Delish, which makes things even quicker and easier by using tinned cream of chicken soup?
+For something super creamy and indulgent, why not try this crock-pot chicken casserole and dumplings recipe from Delish, which makes things even easier by using canned cream of chicken soup?
 Or, if you’re happy to put a bit more time in and make it all from scratch, why not try this chicken casserole recipe from The Kitchen Sanctuary?

-If you don’t eat meat but want to make a creamy casserole, you could have a go at this cheesy potato and broccoli casserole from I Love Vegan.
+If you don’t eat meat but fancy making a creamy casserole, you could have a go at this cheesy potato and broccoli casserole from I Love Vegan.

 7. Maple, pecan, and pear tart

 Another dessert that’s an autumn favourite – particularly in the US, where it’s a Thanksgiving staple – is maple and pecan tart.
-Sweet, sticky, gooey, nutty, and wrapped in a moreish buttery pastry, maple and pecan pie is incredibly delicious.
-The only thing that could possibly make it tastier is the addition of pears, which, in the UK, are at their best during the autumn months.
+Sweet, sticky, gooey, nutty, and wrapped in a buttery pastry, maple and pecan pie is incredibly delicious.
+The only thing that could make it tastier is the addition of pears, which, in the UK, are at their best during autumn.

 Why not try this decadent maple, pecan, and pear pie recipe from The Guardian, which is best served with double cream or custard?
-Or, if you’d like to make a classic maple pecan pie without pears, you could try this recipe from Sally’s Baking Recipes.
+Or, to make a classic maple pecan pie without pears, you could go for this recipe from Sally’s Baking Recipes.

 If you’re vegan or gluten-free, you don’t have to miss out on this fabulous dessert – just try this recipe from Making Thyme For Health!